kvalle/writings/original-lisp.md

                (zip (cdr x) (cdr y))))))
 ```

-The helper function `pair` is simply used conveniently to create lists of two elements.
+The helper function `pair` is simply used as a convenience for creating lists of two elements.

 ```common-lisp
 > (zip '(a b c) '(1 2 3))